-Blue states beat out red states—Vermont being number one which was due largely in part to a very favorable childcare ranking.
+Blue states beat out red states—Massachusetts being number one which was due largely in part to a very favorable childcare ranking.

-The lowest ranking state was Alabama with low grades in all categories—but worst overall for work opportunities.
+The lowest ranking state was Louisiana with low grades in all categories—but Alabama ranked even lower in the work opportunities category.

-Over 70 percent of mothers with children under the age of 18 are in the workforce and women represent an overall 44 percent of full-time wage and salary workers in the United States.
-Yet, they are only making 82 percent of what men made in 2016.
+According to the Bureau of Labor Statistics, over 71% of mothers with children under the age of 18 are in the workforce and women represent nearly half of full-time wage and salary workers in the United States.
+Yet, they are only making 85% of what men made in 2018.

-In fact, mothers typically make only 73 cents to every dollar a father makes, describing what’s known as the “motherhood penalty.”
+In fact, mothers typically make only 71 cents to every dollar a father makes, and it's costing us $16,000 a year.

 1. Ask for a raise